Martin Wintersparv Stervander

 - 1995–2002: Bird ringer at numerous bird observatories in Europe, Africa, and Asia.

 Other merits and distinctions

 - I have been an elected representative in numerous bodies within Lund University, at department, faculty and university level.
 For example, I have been a member of the university council, the committees for third-cycle study programs (department, faculty, and university level), the presiding commmittee and management council of the Faculty of Science, and the board for the Department of Biology.

-- I have extensive background from 16 boards and committees at national, regional, and local level; presently secretary for the Ottenby Bird Observatory board.
+- I have extensive background from 16 boards and committees at national, regional, and local level.
 Organizer/leader of several courses, field trips (Sweden, Norway) and exchange programs (Morocco).

 - Field work experience from Sweden, Norway, Finland, Estonia, Lavia, Lithuania, Poland, Kazakhstan, Nigeria, São Tomé & Príncipe, and Tristan da Cunha.